top of page

 Locations:

-Lessons will take place at school during band or before/after the school day.
-Please be aware that this may have increased scheduling difficulties and will require more organization on the student’s/parent’s part.
+In-school lessons will be during band or right before/after the school day.
+Please be aware that this may have increased scheduling difficulties and will require more organization on the student and parent’s part.
+At-home lessons typically occur after school hours or on weekends.

 Holidays/Breaks: